mrkaye97/slackr/README.md

 The `slackr` package contains functions to interact with the Slack messaging platform.
-When you need to share information/data from R, rather than resort to copy/paste in e-mails or other services like Skype, you can use this package to send well-formatted output from multiple R objects and expressions to all teammates at the same time with little effort.
-You can also send images from the current graphics device, R objects (as R data files), and upload files.
+When you need to share information/data from R, rather than resorting to copy/paste, emails, other services like Skype, you can use this package to send well-formatted output from R to all teammates at the same time with little effort.
+You can send text, R function output, images from the current graphics device and `ggplots`, R objects (as R data files), rendered LaTeX expressions, and uploaded files.

 ## Installation